Find Teaching Schools

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 In the United States, there were 138,200 jobs for Librarian in 2016.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,400 new jobs for Librarian by 2026.
-The BLS estimates 14,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.

 undefined